Easy Teriyaki Chicken

 Adding a savory sauce full of Asian ingredients to chicken is an easy way to up the flavor without doing a lot of work.
 Here, a simple mixture of soy sauce, honey, and ginger is warmed in a saucepan.
 Then chicken thighs or thinly pounded chicken breasts are sautéed until brown, covered with the sauce, and cooked until the sauce has thickened.
 Serve this quick weeknight meal with steamed veggies and rice.

-1 1/4 teaspoons peeled, grated fresh ginger (from about a 1-1/2-inch piece), grated on the small holes of a box grater
+- 1 1/4 teaspoons peeled, grated fresh ginger (from about a 1-1/2-inch piece), grated on the small holes of a box grater

 - 1 pound boneless, skinless chicken breasts or thighs

-Freshly ground black pepper
+- Freshly ground black pepper

 - 4 teaspoons vegetable oil

-2 medium scallions, thinly sliced
+- 2 medium scallions, thinly sliced

 - 1Bring the soy sauce and honey to a simmer in a small saucepan over medium heat, stirring often until the honey has completely dissolved, about 5 minutes.
 Add the ginger, stir to combine, remove from the heat, and set aside.

 - 2If using chicken breasts, place them on a cutting board and cover with a sheet of plastic wrap.
 Use a meat mallet or a frying pan to gently pound them to a 1/2-inch thickness.
 Cut each in half so you have 4 pieces roughly the same size.
 (If using chicken thighs, no need to pound or cut.)
 Season both sides of the chicken with pepper.

 - 3Heat the oil in a large frying pan over high heat until shimmering.
 Add the chicken in a single layer and cook without disturbing until browned, about 3 minutes.
 Flip and cook the second side until browned, about 3 minutes more.